asayers/redux/README.md

 by all builds which occur within that timeframe.
 If you run a new build more than 10 minutes later, the dofile will be run again.

+> [!NOTE]
-Note: volatile rules currently produce a new tracefile each time they run, which results in a lot of spam in your trace dir.
-The plan is to add a `redux --gc` to clean these up, but it's not implemented yet.
+> Volatile rules currently produce a new tracefile each time they run, which
+> results in a lot of spam in your trace dir.
+The plan is to add a `redux --gc`
+> to clean these up, but it's not implemented yet.

-### Parallelism by default
+### Parallel by default

 By default redo runs all jobs in serial; you can run a parallel build with `-jN`.
 By default redux runs jobs in parallel;  if you want a serial build,